katherineara/Instagram/README.md

 - [x] List anything else that you can get done to improve the app functionality!
 Allows user to use toggle and see the password while typing it in!
 User can like and unlike a post and it will updated to the Parse server!
+You can view a user's profile page to see the message and follow buttons!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):